South Cornwall · TR3

 Why Playing Place is its own job.

-Outside Conservation Area and AONB.
+Locally, outside Conservation Area and AONB.
 Kea parish operates active input on infill schemes; sewerage capacity has shaped some recent decisions.
 For loft conversion specifically, Playing Place sits outside the headline designations, which usually gives a slightly more flexible starting point — but parish-level character still matters.
-That's why we treat every Playing Place project as a TR3-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Playing Place projects parish-up, not template-down — the TR3 context shapes the design from day one.
+Whether the project is on 1960s estates in the centre or further out toward Truro, the loft conversion response is locally tuned.

 Planning note